Raych2045/NTHU-general-physics-lab-data-analysis/README.md

 # Project Background and Precautions

-The most frustrating thing about *General Physics Laboratory* courses is the disproportionate time invested compared to the final report scores.

-Since it's only one credit, we should focus on what's truly important.
+The most frustrating thing about *General Physics Laboratory* courses is how little the final report score reflects the time actually invested.
+Since it's only worth one credit, it's worth focusing effort only on what genuinely matters.

-After understanding the procedures and formulas used, data analysis becomes nothing but repetitive work, so I had ChatGPT write a bunch of reusable Python scripts.

-During the summer break, I rewrote these scripts using Claude Code, automating data reading, image storage, and LaTeX table output.

-Codex should be able to assist in modifying the code should the lab content change in the future.
+Once you understand the procedure and the formulas behind it, the data analysis itself is just repetitive work — so I had ChatGPT write a batch of reusable Python scripts to handle it.
+During my leisure time, I rewrote those scripts with Claude Code, which automated the data reading, figure export, and LaTeX table generation **end to end**.
+Codex should be able to take over maintaining the code if a lab's content changes in the future.

-I asked Claude Code to package their project processing experience into a skill, which includes my formatting preferences.
-I may release `SKILL.md` later, which you can then modify to your liking.
-My goal is to help others replicate this workflow in their labs.
+I also asked Claude Code to distill its experience working on this project — including my formatting preferences — into a reusable skill.
+I may release that `SKILL.md` at some point, for others to adapt to their own labs; the goal is to let other students replicate this workflow rather than rebuild it from scratch.

-Please note: **DO NOT promote this tool**.
-If the NTHU General Physics Lab were aware that the existence of such a tool would deprive students of opportunities to train their data analysis skills, they might immediately revise their lab content.
+One important caveat: **please don't promote this tool.** If NTHU's General Physics Lab realized something like this existed and was depriving students of the chance to practice data analysis themselves, they'd likely revise the lab content immediately — and that helps no one.

 # Introduction and Explanation